dbushell/dbushell.com/src/data/blog/2024/modern-wordpress.md

 Luckily I had nothing set up so I can start a new site project on 6.5.3.
 Do I roll the dice?

-I'm giving this app one last chance before I bin it for good.
+~~I'm giving this app one last chance before I bin it for good.~~

+**Update 2:** fool me twice, shame on me.
+It's binned.
+I'm back to Docker.